There are currently no results that match your search, please try again.

 Maximising the value of an asset is finding the right balance of a wide range of criteria.

-This approach is well understood and applied in the manufacturing industries, where it is known as ‘design to value.’
+This approach is well understood and applied in the manufacturing industries, where it is known as ‘Design to Value’ (DtV).
 Its application is richly informative and highly effective for construction.
 It leads to objective analysis of every aspect of a process, every element of resource requirement, energy consumption, knowledge, and cost.
 It leads to testing of the value parameters each of these elements is being measured against.
 It is rigorous, logical and data-driven.

-Design to value may lead to a solution that is very different to the one initially conceived, but it will be a solution that is fully thought through, appropriate and complete.
+Design to Value may lead to a solution that is very different to the one initially conceived, but it will be a solution that is fully thought through, appropriate and complete.
 A built asset that delivers value across the piece.
+This leads to wide-ranging benefits: cost-savings, increases in speed, quality and safety, and the creation of more sustainable buildings with projects delivering greater social value.

 Our approach at Bryden Wood is to dismantle a process rigorously until we reduce it to its smallest components.
 Then we call on a breadth and depth of expertise to optimise every component, so that when we combine them in the complete solution, the whole will operate to the maximum efficiency of all of its parts.

-We create a digital model of every component, containing as much value data as we can source, ranging from energy consumption to physical space requirements to expected lifespan to cost.
+We use construction technology to create a digital model of every component, containing as much value data as we can source, ranging from energy consumption to physical space requirements to expected lifespan to cost.
 In the digital design environment, we experiment with a huge number of permutations of components, introducing variables, then measuring, iterating and refining, over and again.

 We can see how small changes in one component can have a dramatic consequence at a later stage.
 And conversely, we can trace inefficiencies and anomalies back to their source.
 By modelling the effect of several variables simultaneously we can build in flexibility where it’s needed to ensure future viability when circumstances change, which, as current events should teach us, they will.